Facebook Pixel

 About This Program

 This program was created by USAFacts, a nonpartisan civic initiative improving the accessibility and usability of government data, in partnership with UC Berkeley’s Goldman School of Public Policy.
 Participants successfully meeting the course requirements receive a certificate of completion.
 No college credits are awarded.
-House staff may need to file a waiver with House Ethics to receive a certificate, but all House staff can participate in the program without a waiver.

 Schedule